Language-Technology-Assessment/European-open-AI-index/pages/news/aleph-alpha.md

 ---
-title: Aleph-Alpha: the language model that wasn't
+title: "Aleph-Alpha: the language model that wasn't"
 description: In which we trace the silent demise of a hyped German large language model
 date: 05-11-2024
 ---